Hong Kong Protesters Call for Foreign Backing Ahead of G20

 U.S. President Donald Trump has indicated that he would talk about the protests in Hong Kong with his counterpart Xi Jinping in Osaka, but the Chinese side has said such discussion would not be tolerated.

 The protesters want foreign powers to pressure the Hong Kong government to withdraw—instead of defer—a contentious bill that would allow the extradition of fugitives to China for the first time.
-The government says the bill is necessary to prevent Hong Kong from becoming a haven for criminals, but its detractors say Beijing will use the measure to apprehend dissidents and activists on trumped up charges.
+The government says the bill is necessary to prevent Hong Kong from becoming a haven for criminals, but its detractors say Beijing will use the measure to apprehend dissidents and activists on trumped-up charges.

 “Our aim is to make the world more alert about the extradition bill in Hong Kong, and for world leaders to bring up this up as a discussion topic during the G20 summit,” 44-year-old housewife Teresa Yu said Wednesday.
 She was holding a sign bearing a picture of the White House and the words “We need help” as she walked to the U.S. consulate.
 “I don’t know if it’ll work, but if we do absolutely nothing, then there will be no chance of anything changing.”

-An organizer of the protest, surnamed Lau, said “This movement has incited much international attention.
+An organizer of the protest, Ventus Lau, said: “This movement has incited much international attention.
 We hope to use this opportunity before the G20 summit to get even more international support.”

+Another organizer, who only wished to be identified as J.L., said: “Hong Kong, as an international city, has stakeholders from everywhere in the world.
+It’s a fusion of East and West, and this is where all the interests meet.
+Therefore, a serious Hong Kong issue is a serious international issue.”

 A crowdfunding campaign has meanwhile raised over $700,000 for the purchase of a prominent advertisement against the extradition bill in the Financial Times before ministers gather in Osaka on Friday.
 Protesters also plan to book advertisements in newspapers in the U.S., France, Germany, and Japan, among other countries.

-“If we can get other countries to hear our voices and act accordingly, that would be a great help to us,” said an 18-year-old student named Timothy Li as he handed a letter to the U.K.’s deputy consul general Esther Blythe.
+“If we can get other countries to hear our voices and act accordingly, that would be a great help to us,” said an 18-year-old student named Timothy Li as he handed a letter to the U.K.’s deputy consul general, Esther Blythe.

 “The extradition bill is a major challenge to universal human rights, freedom and liberty.
 We hope that the G20 will extend our voices to an international level,” he said to the assembled crowd.